-On August 19, 2022, the Company announced a private placement for aggregate gross proceeds of up to \$6,500 (US\$5 million) (the "Private Placement").
+- 2. On August 24, 2022, the Company announced a private placement for aggregate gross proceeds of up to \$6,500 (US\$5 million) (the "Private Placement").
 In this Private Placement the Company issued 599,999 Common Shares for a total amount of \$3,756 (US\$3 million) including investments by the Company's management and executives.
-Issuance costs of this transaction amounted to \$178.

-On October 11, 2022, the Company obtained a short-term loan for 12 months in the amount of NIS 10.5 million (approximately \$4,050), bearing interest of 15%.

-In January and February of 2023, the Company issued an aggregate of issued2,828,248 units of the Company (each a "Unit") at a price of US\$1.25 per Unit for aggregate gross proceeds of US\$3,535 (approximately \$4,792) in a series of closings pursuant to a non-brokered private placement offering to purchasers resident in Canada (except the Province of Quebec) and/or other qualifying jurisdictions relying on the listed issuer financing exemption under Part 5A of National Instrument 45-106 - Prospectus Exemptions (the "LIFE Offering").
+Issuance costs of this transaction amounted to \$178. - 3.
+On October 11, 2022, IMC Holdings entered into a loan agreement with A.D.I.
+Car Alarms Stereo Systems Ltd ("ADI" and the "ADI Agreement"), to borrow a principal amount of NIS 10,500 thousands (approximately \$4,000) at an annual interest of 15% (the "ADI Loan"), which is to be repaid within 12 months of the date of the ADI Agreement.
+The ADI Loan is secured by a second rank land charge on the Logistics Center of Adjupharm.
+In addition, CEO and Director of the Company, provided a personal guarantee to ADI should the security not be sufficient to cover the repayment of the ADI Loan. - 4.
+In January and February of 2023, the Company issued an aggregate of issued 2,828,248 units of the Company (each a "Unit") at a price of US\$1.25 per Unit for aggregate gross proceeds of US\$3,535 (approximately \$4,792) in a series of closings pursuant to a non-brokered private placement offering to purchasers resident in Canada (except the Province of Quebec) and/or other qualifying jurisdictions relying on the listed issuer financing exemption under Part 5A of National Instrument 45-106 Prospectus Exemptions (the "LIFE Offering").
 Each Unit consisted of one Common Share and one Common Share purchase warrant (each, a "Warrant"), with each Warrant entitling the holder thereof to purchase one additional Common Share at an exercise price of US\$1.50 for a period of 36 months from the date of issue.